utdata/icj-class/bootstrap/bootstrap-assignment.md

 ## Second page

 - Your second page needs to have an additional Bootstrap Carousel of the three kraken photos.
 (Look up Carousel in the Bootstrap docs.)
-The photos should also have the class that makes them responsive.
+The included code has a class different from `img-fluid` that makes them responsive.
+Use the class provided.

 ## Extra credit